 - AGCO launches Fuse Technologies to provide mixed-fleet-farming operations with improved connectivity to farm data.

 - No-Till Farmer launches Dryland No-Tiller e-newsletter specifically for Great Plains, Pacific Northwest and Western Canada no-tillers.

 - The Buffett Foundation and USDA hold a national cover crops workshop.
 Key influencers discuss how to push the acreage seeded to cover crops to 20 million acres by 2020.

 - South America reports the highest adoption of no-tillage worldwide.
 Nations with highest adoption are Argentina (80%), Brazil (50%), Paraguay (90%) and Uruguay (82%).
 Argentina reports soil erosion reductions of 80%, cost reductions of 50% and increased farm incomes.
-Brazil reports no-till resulted in reduction of soil erosion losses by 97%, higher farm productivity and income increases of 57% five years after the starting of no-till farming.
+Brazil reports no-till resulted in reduction of soil erosion losses by 97%, higher farm productivity and income increases of 57% 5 years after the start of no-till farming.
 Paraguay reports net farm income increased by 77% after adoption of no-till farming.

 - Indigo Agriculture is founded.
 The company builds technological solutions for farmers by developing crops capable of surviving climate change.
 Later, the company launches a carbon farming program.

 - The National No-Tillage Conference in Indianapolis draws a still-standing record of 1,171 attendees.